Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 60S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 History.
-Here’s a quick look at some statistics computed on the entire sample: the anomaly hit a minimum of -1.10 degrees Kelvin in February 1920; it achieved a maximum of 0.27 in January 1977; it averaged -0.33.
+Here's a peek at some summary statistics computed on the entire sample: the anomaly recorded a maximum of 0.27 degrees Kelvin in January 1977; it registered a minimum of -1.10 in February 1920; it had a mean of -0.33.

 Latest values